tn04462/sec_scraping/README.md

 and create a database for dilutionscout.com in the process (dilution_db).

-if you just want to parse filings check the parser folder (very incomplete) if you want to extract facts from sec companyfacts check the data_aggregation folder
+if you just want to parse filings check the parser folder (very incomplete) if you want to extract facts from sec companyfacts files check the data_aggregation folder
     1) specify DOWNLOADER_ROOT_PATH in the configs.py
     2) use pysec-downloader package to retrieve companyfacts or run bulk_files.py to retrieve companyfacts and submissions files (around 25GB of files)